The 10 Best Wineries in Hood River to Visit in 2026

 Coastal Wine Trail Credit: @marchesivineyards

-Editor’s Note: The Barbera Zero Legno 2020 is a must-try when you visit this winery.
-It’s aged in stainless steel barrels to preserve its fruitiness, resulting in a wine that is brimming with flavors of pomegranate, raspberry, and cherry.
+Editor’s Note: The Barbera Zero Legno is a must-try here.
+It’s aged in stainless steel to preserve its fruitiness, resulting in a wine brimming with flavors of pomegranate, raspberry, and cherry.

 Cathedral Ridge Winery: Various Wine Tasting Options